There are no items in your bag at this time.

 The downside?
 There is no downside for this category.

 The upside?
 Keeping the beneficial ingredients on skin longer than a traditional, rinse-off mask means the ingredients in the sleep masks have more time to work, making them more effective.
-This is an especially great option for normal to dry skin.
+Our SKIN RECOVERY Hydrating Treatment Mask and Rehydrating Moisture Mask are both especially great options for normal to dry skin.

 What are they known for?
 Bubble masks typically have a gel-like texture that morphs into a bubbling foam due to the mix of solvents and perfluorocarbons in the formula.
 It’s a gimmicky effect, with zero benefit for skin.